celador/ForceCode/README.md

 ## Change Log

 * 3.9.7
+    * Add staticResourceCacheControl setting.
+Now you can select if the cacheControl is public or private.
+    * Fix issue with settings not loading correctly
     * Fix "illegal value for line" when saving apex classes or pages with specific errors.
     * Fix not asking for autoCompile when it's undefined.
 This solves saving issues.
 * 3.9.6